panoptic-labs/docs/docs/subgraph/schema.md

 ### PanopticPoolDayData

  Data accumulated and condensed into day stats for each PanopticPool.
-Updated at the end of every Panoptic Pool event handler.
-This guarantees the inclusion of volume updates from SFPM event handling because SFPM events get emitted and handled before the option events.
+If no PanopticPool events are emitted on a given day, there will be a missing PanopticPoolDayData for that day.
+Updated at the end of every Panoptic Pool event handler to guarantee the inclusion of volume updates from SFPM event handling (because SFPM events get emitted and handled before the option events).

 <table>
 <thead>